-Parents/guardians must submit absence forms using the link below if a student is absent for a full or partial school day.
-A note or phone call will work as well, but during virtual learning the Google Form is best.
+Parents/guardians must notify the school if a student will be absent for a full or partial school day.
+A note or phone call is acceptable.
 All absences for which no documentation is received will be listed as unexcused.

 Research indicates students achieve higher scores and retain more information when they attend school.
 Some absences are unavoidable such as illness, death in the family and certain emergencies.
 These absences can be excused.
-This note/email needs to be turned into the attendance secretary, via the Live Virtual Lesson Absence Form.
+A note/email needs to be turned in to the attendance secretary.
 The note needs to include student name, grade level, date of absence/tardy, reason for absence/tardy, a parent signature and phone number where a parent or guardian can be reached during the day.
 Students have the right to make up work for excused absences only.
 School work for unexcused absences may not be accepted.
 Prolonged absences of three days or more require, by state law, a physician’s excuse.
 Vacations are not excused absences.

 DETERMINING WHETHER AN ABSENCE IS LAWFUL (EXCUSED) OR UNLAWFUL (UNEXCUSED)